indrjo/minimal-texlive-installer/README.md

 or simply close and re-open your terminal.

-Another script, namely `./scripts/tlmgr-install-extras`, installs extra packages.
+Another script, namely `tlmgr-install-extras`, installs extra packages.
 It is not run by the installer, so you it is up to you.
 There, you will find a list of packages and some comments too; in particular, you will notice that some of them are *strongly recommended*.

 ### Uninstall TeX Live